This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Change your position often.
 Change your position every 2 hours if you are in a bed all day.
 Change your position every hour if you are in a wheelchair all day.
 Set an alarm to help remind you when it is time to turn.
 Keep a written turning schedule to help you remember to turn.
-If you are helping a person move in bed, lift him or her.
-Do not slide him or her.
+If you are helping a person move in bed, lift him.
+Do not slide him.
 Keep the head of the bed as low as possible.
 This may help prevent damage to the skin from sliding down in bed.

 - Protect the skin over bony areas.
 Use pillows or foam wedges to keep bony areas from touching, and to relieve pressure.
 For example, put a pillow or foam wedge between your knees to keep them from pressing on one another.
 Place a pillow or foam wedge under you to keep your hip raised when you lie on your side.
 Do not rest directly on your hipbone.
 Put a foam pad or pillow under your legs from calf to ankle when you lie on your back.
 The pad or pillow should raise your heels so that they are not touching the bed.

 - Use medical equipment and pads.
 A draw sheet or large pad under you may help others move you up in bed.
 An overhead trapeze can help you change positions in bed.
 Mattresses and overlays made to provide more cushioning may help decrease the risk of pressure injuries.
 Examples include a foam mattress pad and air or water mattresses.
 Ask about equipment that may be right for you and how you use it.

 - Keep your skin clean, dry, and moisturized.
 Use mild soap and warm water to clean your skin.
 Do not rub or scrub when you wash.
 Do not use products that contain alcohol, because they can dry out your skin.
 Gently pat your skin dry.
 Do not rub your skin with a towel.
 Apply lotion or a moisturizer on your skin often.